-- PUMA Entities shall track and report occupational health and safety metrics, including but not limited to: - Total hours of safety training, - Number of employees trained in fire safety and first aid, - Number of workplace accidents requiring a work stoppage, - Lost time injury rate, - The rate of absence due to sickness, - Fatal accidents. - Rate of occupational diseases. - Each PUMA Entity shall regularly review the roles and responsibilities of their employees' regarding medical, fire and building emergencies, natural disasters or other matters of public safety. - PUMA Entities shall offer regular training on health and safety.
-This includes online and offline training programs to prepare employees for potential emergency situations, required hygiene measures, ergonomics, or on ways of reducing the number of accidents and staying healthy in the job.
-These measures are particularly important for retail employees. - Visitors at PUMA Entities must always be accompanied by an employee.
+- PUMA Entities shall track and report occupational health and safety metrics, including but not limited to: - Total hours of safety training, - Number of employees trained in fire safety and first aid, - Number of workplace accidents requiring a work stoppage, - Lost time injury rate, - The rate of absence due to sickness, - Fatal accidents. - Rate of occupational diseases. - Each PUMA Entity regularly reviews its employees' roles and responsibilities in relation to medical, fire, building, public safety, or inclement weather emergencies. - PUMA Entities shall offer regular training on health and safety.
+This includes online and offline training programs to prepare employees for potential emergency situations, required hygiene measures, ergonomics, on ways of reducing the number of accidents and staying healthy in the job.
+This measure is particularly important for retail employees. - PUMA Entities must escort visitors through the working areas and facilities, and they must be always accompanied by an employee.

-- Employees at PUMA Entities shall immediately notify their manager when they see someone acting in a suspicious manner. - To maintain the security of employees, PUMA Entities shall prohibit the possession, carrying or use of firearms, explosives, ammunition, fireworks, or weapons of any kind while on company property or while engaged in company business. - All PUMA Entities shall make a particular effort to track, record and report all accidents that occur in PUMA properties. - PUMA Entities shall follow all relevant internal reporting processes, including the use of accident reporting forms or digital tools.
-In these tools, entities shall provide as much detail as possible including pictures. - PUMA Entities shall take measures on heating, ventilating and air conditioning in their working places.
-For instance, HVAC filters must be replaced regularly and tracked. - In case of high temperatures (30 degrees or higher), low temperature (15 degrees or lower) or failure of the system in working places, PUMA Entities must take actions. - All PUMA Entities shall have a sufficient number of first aid boxes, maintained and checked on a regular basis. - PUMA aims to guarantee safety and comfort for PUMA employees on business trips.
-PUMA Entities shall take all measures to provide employees with safe business travel conditions and travel insurance.
+- Each employee at PUMA Entities shall immediately notify his or her manager when any person is acting in a suspicious manner. - To maintain the security of employees, PUMA Entities shall prohibit the possession, carrying or use of firearms, explosives, ammunition, fireworks, or weapons of any kind while on company property or while engaged in company business. - All PUMA Entities shall make particular efforts to track, record and report all accidents that occur in PUMA properties. - PUMA Entities shall follow all relevant internal reporting processes, including the use of accident reporting forms or digital tools.
+In these tools, entities shall provide as much detail as possible including taking pictures. - PUMA Entities shall take measures on heating, ventilating and air conditioning in their working places.
+For instance, HVAC filters must be replaced regularly and tracked. - In case of high temperatures (30 degrees or higher), low temperature (15 degrees or lower) or failure of the system in working places, PUMA Entities must take actions.

+- All PUMA Entities shall have a sufficient number of first aid boxes, maintained and checked on a regular basis. - PUMA aims to guarantee safety and comfort for PUMA employees on business trips.
+PUMA Entities shall take all measures to provide the employees with safe business travel conditions and travel insurance.